rawitat/gtypist_lessons/programming_quotes.typ

  :calculations.
 We're hacking into the universe.

 *:PHIL_38
-I:Howard Aiken
+I:[38] Howard Aiken
-S:At the present time there exist problems beyond our ability to solve, not because of :theoretical difficulties, but because of insufficient means of mechanical computation.
+S:At the present time there exist problems beyond our ability to solve, not because :of theoretical difficulties, but because of insufficient means of mechanical :computation.

 *:PHIL_39
-I:Peter Hilton
+I:[39] Peter Hilton
 S:Computation involves going from a question to an answer.
  :Mathematics involves going from an answer to a question.